Skip to content

 I fused to a more liquid state so as the color rushed to the outside and created these circles.

-Now for some photos this might be a little dark, but if you add a few light brush strokes of white and gently fuse, it makes the piece somewhat lighter in general.
+For some images this might be a little dark, but if you add a few light brush strokes of white and gently fuse, it makes the piece lighter and easier to see your photo when embedded.

 Similarly, you can choose to create blocks of color.
 These can either be free form or taped.
 Translucent or opaque colors.
 It all up to you.